asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

 The normal gauge is just a counter that you can increment or decrement.
 But there are other modes to use gauges:

-#### Average Gauges
+#### Average / Mean Gauges

-One common is case is that you dont want to sum up your samples but to calculate the mean / average.
+One common case is that you don't want to sum up your samples but to calculate the mean / average.
 For example to record the "average response time".
 You can do this by setting the `:average` key to true: